Global Progress of Industrially Milled Cereal Grain Fortification

 - Below the table, scroll over the Download button and click on CSV to download a file with the selected data.

 Note: If a country has multiple foods that include the nutrient in the standard, the country will appear multiple times in the downloaded file.

 We define mandatory as legislation that has the effect of requiring fortification with at least iron or folic acid.
 Most countries permit fortification.
 Voluntary means the country has a standard for fortification, but fortification is not mandatory.

 Nine countries fortify more than half of their industrially milled wheat flour even though it is not mandatory.
 These include Afghanistan, Democratic Republic of Congo, Gambia, Lesotho, Namibia, Qatar, Sierra Leone, Swaziland, and the United Arab Emirates.
 Three countries - Lesotho, Namibia, and Nicaragua - fortify more than 50% of their industrially milled maize flour even though it is not mandatory.

-Brazil, Colombia, the Dominican Republic, and the United States have large-scale rice fortification programs though rice fortification is not mandatory throughout these countries.
+Brazil, Colombia, and the Dominican Republic have large-scale rice fortification programs though rice fortification is not mandatory throughout these countries.